🍇

 Key Facts

-• David launched the project in 2010 and left other employment in 2013; Nadia joined full-time in 2016
+• David quit other employment to commit full-time in 2013; Nadia joined full-time in 2016

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →